Arthur Charles Humphreys-Owen (1836–1905): A Liberal Landowner in a Changing Wales

 The Education Act Crisis of 1902

-The Act reorganised educational administration but provoked intense opposition across Wales.
-Many Nonconformists objected strongly to the requirement that local rates should support Anglican voluntary schools.
+One of the more contentious issues of Humphreys-Owen’s parliamentary career arose from the Education Act of 1902.
+The Act restructured educational administration, but aroused strong opposition throughout Wales.
+Many Nonconformists strongly resented the provision that local rates should be used to support Anglican voluntary schools.

-Humphreys-Owen himself acknowledged the complexity of his position during parliamentary debates, observing that he would be involved in implementing the legislation both as a member of a county council and as a manager of a voluntary school (source 5).
+Humphreys-Owen himself acknowledged the complexity of his position during the parliamentary debates, noting that he would be involved in administering the legislation both as a member of a county council and as a manager of a voluntary school (source 5).
+His remarks illuminate the delicate balancing act required of Liberal landowners in predominantly Nonconformist Wales.
+Although personally connected to the Anglican educational system, he also represented a constituency whose religious culture was overwhelmingly Nonconformist.

 Marriage and Family